Teaching is an art, one mastered through extensive practice.

 Many students find science fascinating once they understand that it’s real.
 Left only as collections of theories in a book, the subjects fizzle and disappear from students’ minds.
 As someone with experience working with a natural science, you can provide firsthand evidence of science’s logic, wonder, and reality.
 By demonstrating how science lives outside of the book, you can help students understand its critical importance.

-Social Science or Social Studies Teacher
+What subjects does a Social Science or Social Studies Teacher cover?

 Social scientists teach core and elective classes in K-12 education.
 They teach subjects such as: